mobify/mobify-code-style/css/Readme.md

 Because we use Autoprefixer, we are able to write our code as if all our properties are fully supported.
 When compiled, Autoprefixer will of course convert any properties that have special requirements as far as compatibility is concerned and add prefixes to them as needed.

 That includes things like Flexbox, CSS3 properties, and many more!

-This also means that we SHOULD NOT be using mixins for prefixing!

-Remember that Autoprefixer uses data from caniuse.com to determine what will be output - so properties that don't have enough browser support should probably still be avoided (or at least used with extreme caution).
+This also means that we *should not* be using mixins for prefixing.
+Remember that Autoprefixer uses data from caniuse.com to determine what will be output — so properties that don't have enough browser support should probably still be avoided (or at least used with extreme caution).

 ## Selector Specificity

-We should strive to write performant, portable, selectors whenever possible.
+We strive to write performant, portable, selectors whenever possible.

 ### Dos: